sarithk/LinuxServerConfig/README.md

 ### 2 -  Install updates
 * Updates the list of available packages and versions for upgrade `sudo apt-get update`</br>
 * Installs newer versions of the packages `sudo apt-get upgrade`</br>
+* Upon logging in, status shows 0 packages can be updated.

 ### 3 - Create user grader
 * Create new user grader `sudo adduser grader`</br>